Should I Use Double Layer PCB or Single Layer PCB?

 Contents

 Before you start designing your PCB, you need to decide whether you will use a double-layer or a single-layer PCB.
 We widely use both of these in everyday electronic devices.
 The kind of PCB you use primarily depends on what you are using it for.
-If you intend to use your PCB in a complex device then you should go with double-layer and if you intend to use it in a relatively simpler device then you should go with a single-layer.
-The aim of this article is to explain the fundamental differences between the two and how to choose between them according to your requirements.
+For intricate devices, it is recommended to opt for double-layer PCBs, while single-layer PCBs are more suitable for comparatively simpler devices.
+In this blog, we will list the advantages and limitations of each type of PCB, and explain how to choose between them according to your requirements.
+Let’s dive right in.

 Single-Layer PCBs